Probate Q&A Series

 • Inventory of known assets and their approximate values

 If the decedent left a will, you file a petition for probate of the will.
-The clerk will appoint an executor and issue Letters Testamentary.
-If there is no will, you file a petition for administration under N.C.G.S. § 28A-6-1.
-The clerk will then appoint a personal representative and issue Letters of Administration.
+The Register of Wills will appoint an executor and issue Letters Testamentary.
+If there is no will, you apply for grant of letters of administration.
+The Register of Wills will then appoint a personal representative and issue Letters of Administration.

 Once you hold Letters of Administration or Letters Testamentary, present them to banks, brokerage firms, and other institutions.
-These documents give you legal authority to unfreeze accounts and use assets to pay funeral expenses, taxes, and debts.
-You also open a probate estate file and notify creditors under N.C.G.S.
-Chapter 28A, Article 13.
+These documents give you legal authority to access estate accounts and use assets to pay funeral expenses, taxes, and debts.
+You also open the estate and give notice to creditors as required by Pennsylvania law.

 Key Steps to Access Frozen Assets and Open Probate